rumpl/devoxx-docker/docs/01-intro.md

 --- google.com ping statistics ---
 2 packets transmitted, 1 packets received, 50% packet loss
 round-trip min/avg/max = 10.580/10.580/10.580 ms
 / #
 ```

 ## Prerequisites

-If you are on Windows or Mac, all you need is Docker Desktop and an IDE that knows how to run a devcontainer.
+If you are on Windows or Mac, all you need is Docker Desktop and an IDE that
+knows how to run a devcontainer.

-If you are on Linux please use a VM, we will be calling things that require root privileges and could damage your system.
+If you are on Linux please use a VM, we will be calling things that require root
+privileges and could potentially damage your system.

 ## Development Environment